jamesheald/COIN/README.md

 obj.adaptation = randn(1,150); % random vector (for illustration)
 [S,w] = obj.run_COIN;
 ```
 Each run is assigned a weight (w) based on how well it explained the adaptation data.
-In general, these weights will not be equal (although they can be if a resampling step was performed on the last channel trial of the simulation) and should be used to comptue a weighted average when averaging.
+In general, these weights will not be equal (although they can be if a resampling step was taken on the last channel trial of the simulation).
+When averaging across runs, these weights need to be taken into account.

 The sequence of observation noise that a participant perceives is unknown.
 However, some sequences are more probable than others based on the adaptation data of a participant.